 Why You Need a Roseville Dog Bite Attorney for Canine Inflicted Injuries

 There are about 60 million dogs in the United States, most of which are lovable pets.
 Unfortunately, they can sometimes bite, and, according to the Centers for Disease Control, the number of canine injuries requiring medical attention has been steadily rising.
-Nearly 5 million Americans every year are injured and approximately 800,000 of these bites require medical care.
+Nearly 5 million Americans every year are injured by dog bites and approximately 800,000 of these bites require medical care.
 A large majority of the victims are children, who are often bitten on the face.

 Get Help From a Dog Bite Lawyer Today

 It is important to know what to do to protect the legal rights of yourself and your loved ones.
-Selecting the right attorney is an important decision.
+Selecting the right personal injury attorney is an important decision.
 You should choose someone who is experienced, aggressive and dedicated to obtaining fair compensation for your injuries.
 That is why you should contact Frank Penney Injury Lawyers.
 We have successfully represented thousands of accident and injury victims over the past.